 Yes!
-We use internet security and antivirus software, and your documents are stored electronically.
+We use firewalls and antivirus software, and your documents are stored electronically after preparation is complete.
 We also use ShareFile for secure document transfer.

 Additionally, we do not sell or share your information with anyone unless you give specific permission.
 We hate spam email and junk mail too.

 3) Why should I opt for virtual (or traditional) tax preparation through First Response Tax Service versus doing it myself?

 When you choose First Response Tax Service, you can be confident that a trained professional is preparing your taxes.

 Your taxes will be prepared by an Enrolled Agent, a person who has earned the privilege of representing taxpayers before the Internal Revenue Service by demonstrating special competence in tax matters via a three-part comprehensive IRS test covering individual and business tax returns.
 Enrolled agent status is the highest credential the IRS awards.
 Individuals who obtain this elite status must adhere to ethical standards and complete 72 hours of continuing education courses every three years.

 Enrolled agents, like attorneys and certified public accountants (CPAs), have unlimited practice rights.
 This means they are unrestricted as to which taxpayers they can represent, what types of tax matters they can handle, and which IRS offices they can represent clients before.